 Students may have as much time as they need to complete Berean School of the Bible programs.
-However, if there is no activity (enrollment or completion) on a student's record for 18 months, the student is moved to inactive status.
-If the student chooses to resume studies at a later date, he or she may find that some program requirements have changed and additional coursework may be required.
+However, if there has been no activity (enrollment or completion) on a student's record for 18 months, the student is moved to inactive status.
+If the student chooses to resume studies later, he or she may find that some program requirements have changed, and additional coursework may be required.